anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Replaces the wallet address with characters that are easy to remember by humans, which is a key step in the popularization of encryption.
 Users can choose a more user-friendly address to remember, making it easy to send and receive encrypted assets and reducing the probability of transferring to the wrong address when transferring money.

-Within zkCell Network, we schedule to solve this issue thoroughly with an efficient approach -- We introduce onchain AccountID to allow users to own a unique AccountID.
+Within Kiri Protocol, we schedule to solve this issue thoroughly with an efficient approach -- We introduce onchain AccountID to allow users to own a unique AccountID.
 User could manage assets(deposit/transfer/receive) by directly ID rather than pure wallet address. **The AccountID solution works like ENS on ethereum, but it's protocol-native, i.e. zk-verifiable**.

 **why Ens pattern is not 100% secure?**